MarcusK2010/ETL-Pipeline-into-AWS/README.md

 - Add your layer (see Prerequisites) to the function.
 - Create an CloudWatch event schedule.
 There is a short tutorial [here](https://www.youtube.com/watch?v=lSqd6DVWZ9o&t).

-I also wrote and article about my experience with this project in can be found [here](https://medium.com/@krug.marcus.77/data-engineering-as-part-of-my-data-science-bootcamp-be995aaa5c69).